Keep your family safe

 In conjunction with the DEA National Prescription Drug Take-Back Day

-On April 27, 2013, OhioHealth will host the fifth medication disposal day at six of its health system care sites for central Ohio communities.
+On April 26, 2014, OhioHealth will host the sixth medication disposal day at six of its health system care sites for central Ohio communities.

 - Drop off unused and/or expired prescription and over-the-counter medication.